youhgo/WFAPP/ressources/documentation/Configure_WAPP.md

 }
 ```

 Let's say the `SOFTWARE` hive collected by your tool is named `"SOFTWARE_HIVE"`.
-To ensure WAPP can find and parse this file, you need to add a new regex to the `SOFTWARE` list in your configuration.
+To ensure APP can find and parse this file, you need to add a new regex to the `SOFTWARE` list in your configuration.

 Each regex **MUST** be inside a list, even if there is only one pattern.
 I suggest you to just add your pattern to the list and leave the rest as is so you don't break the structure.